ChadKoder/guitar-search-demo/README.md

 - underscoreJS
 - bootstrap
 - web api service I created to do simple gets/puts to
-- jasmine for unit testing
+- karma for unit testing
+- Angular Material

 data persistence:
 - MongoDB
-- sqlExpress

-api service:
+api service (GuitarApi):
-- petapoco
-- and more...
+Description: simple API service to Get/Put guitars.
+Allows searching by Company currently, but will expand to search Company, Make, Description, etc...
+- MongoDB with C# driver

 Current plans:
 - implement Angular Materials
 - write e2e tests with Protractor or similar
-- allow get/put of specific items
+- allow search for all fields
+- Allow Put of new products (guitars) on an Administrator type page